zongyujieviva/Prediction-Assignment-Writeup/Test.md

 ![](Test_files/figure-markdown_github/pressure-1.png)

 Note that the `echo = FALSE` parameter was added to the code chunk to prevent printing of the R code that generated the plot.
+Oh yes!